 The most distant galaxy unearthed thanks to the James Webb telescope

-Just a week after the reveal of the first images of the James Webb Space Telescope, the most powerful ever designed, it may already have found the most distant galaxy ever observed.
+Just a week following the reveal of the first images of the James Webb Space Telescope, the most powerful ever designed, it may already have found the most distant galaxy ever observed.
 It existed 13.5 billion years ago.

 He is the lead author of a study analyzing data from the early observations of James Webb, which is currently underway.
 These data are posted online for all astronomers on the planet.
-One of the main missions of this brand new telescope is to observe the first galaxies formed after the Big Bang, which occurred 13.8 billion years ago.
+One of the main missions of this brand new telescope is to observe the first galaxies formed following the Big Bang, which occurred 13.8 billion years ago.

 This study has not yet been peer-reviewed, but published as a “preprint” in order to be quickly accessible to the expert community.
 It has been submitted to a scientific journal for forthcoming publication, said Rohan Naidu.
 Another team also concluded with the same results, which “gives them confidence” in the veracity of the conclusions of this research.